-In this section, we use the same three data sets described in Sec.
-3.3.2 and add one using the FashionMNIST data set and three classes we find hard to distinguish (i.e. T-shirt, dress and shirt).
-The data set is composed of 300 samples ensuring balanced classes (reduced Fashion).
-Finally, we also select 150 samples from three balanced classes of CIFAR10 [98] hard to classify (cat, dog and horse).
-In summary, we built five data sets having different class numbers, class splits and sample sizes.
-These data sets are again pre-processed such that 80% is allocated for training (referred to as the Baseline) and 20% for validation.
-Since the original data sets are huge, we use the test set provided in the original databases (e.g. \approx 1000 samples per class for MNIST) so that it provides statistically meaningful results while allowing for a reliable assessment of the model's generalization power on unseen data.
+The first data set is created by selecting 500 samples from the ten classes of the MNIST data set ensuring balanced classes.
+We will refer to it as reduced MNIST.
+The second one consists in selecting again 500 samples from the MNIST database but applying a random split such that some classes are overrepresented.
+We call it the reduced unbalanced MNIST data set.
+Then, we create another one using the FashionMNIST data set and three classes we find hard to distinguish (i.e. T-shirt, dress and shirt).
+The data set is composed of 300 samples ensuring balanced classes and is referred to as reduced Fashion.
+Finally, we also select 500 samples from ten classes of the EMNIST.
+These classes are selected such that they are composed of both lowercase and uppercase characters so that we end up with a small database with strong variability within classes.
+The balance matches the one in the initial data set (by merge).
+In summary, we built four data sets having different class numbers, class splits and sample sizes.
+These data sets are then divided such that 80% is allocated for training (referred to as the Baseline) and 20% for validation.
+Since the original data sets are huge, we decide to use the test set provided in the original databases (e.g. \approx 1000 samples per class for MNIST and Fashion) such that it provides statistically meaningful results while allowing for a reliable assessment of the model's generalization power on unseen data.